 And then many recipes called for the curd mixture to be cooked at glacial pace over a double boiler (in a bowl balanced over a pan of boiling water).
 I hate cooking over a double boiler – they are so easy to tip over.
 And I have always made lemon curd directly in the saucepan.

 The double boiler method can take up to 30 or 40 minutes of constant stirring.
 I think all of our lives are too short for that.
 My direct heat method takes less than 10 minutes.
-Maybe on 6 or 7 if you are confident.
+Maybe just 6 or 7 if you are confident.

 And Its Foolproof too?